aroberge/friendly-traceback-docs/docs/html/_sources/pyrepl.rst.txt

     Other synonyms of REPL are *console*, *shell*, and *interpreter*.

 Many programming environments include their own REPL.
-Depending on which of these you use, you can enable Friendly-traceback in different ways.
+Depending on which of these you use, you can enable Friendly in different ways.